 The Stakeholder feedback round was done online method.
 Email invitations were sent to GS partnered NGO’s and MoEFCC.
 The relevant documents of project activity like GS4GG PDD, project Technical summary were made available during Stakeholder feedback round.

-The list of invites to whom the SFR e mail has been sent will be mentioned.
+The list of invites to whom the SFR e mail has been sent is given below, .

 For local stakeholders, public notice has been put at project site.
 Also SFR process are mainly to cover the issues raised during local stakeholder consultation and there were no any negative comments raised during initial physical local stakeholder consultation.